 If you think staying on your feet is exercise, you are mistaken like many people who assume the same.
 Physical activity is not the same concept as exercise, and it certainly doesn’t have the same effect.

-Follow a specific exercise regime that focuses on your abdominal and pelvic muscles.
+Follow a specific exercise regime that focuses on your abdominal area and pelvic muscles.
 Opt for particular exercises that help reduce fat in that specific area.
-This fitness tracker can help you to make it a very easy procedure.

 3. Watch What You Eat